 This pot pie is not simply a humble vegetarian replacement for the classic chicken pot pie.
 It stands on its own as a monument to the art of pot pies.
-Fennel, mushroom, onion and carrot make the flavor utterly sing.
+Fennel, mushroom, onion, and carrot make the flavor utterly sing.
 Try this recipe with caution—it may ruin you for other, less nutritious pot pies forever.

 Inclined to try your hand at making a more nutritious pastry?
 Try this homemade Pie Crust.

-Prep Time: 30 Minutes
+Prep Time: 30 min.

-Cook Time: 1 Hour
+Cook Time: 1 hour

-- 1 tablespoon unsalted butter
+- 1 Tbsp. unsalted butter

-- 2 small heads fennel, finely chopped (about 3 cups)
+- 2 heads fennel, chopped

-- 1/2 medium yellow onion, finely chopped
+- ½ yellow onion, chopped

-- 2 medium carrots, peeled and finely chopped (about 2/3 cup)
+- 2 carrots, chopped

-- 12 ounces white button mushrooms, sliced (about 5 cups)
+- 12 oz. button mushrooms, sliced

-- 1 small russet potato, peeled and diced small (about 2 1/2 cups)
+- 1 russet potato, peeled and diced

-- 1/4 cup all-purpose flour
+- ¼ cup flour

-- 1 cup low-sodium mushroom broth
+- 1 cup low-sodium mushroom or vegetable broth

 - 1 cup whole milk